nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ##### Design Considerations for Deleting Existing Workout
 ###### Rewrite All Workout To File
 Currently, when delete plan function is executed, the WerkIt! program will rewrite all plans to the resource file, `plans.txt`.
-Such implementation may have performance issues as the program needs to rewrite the whole file with the modified workout list whenever a workout is deleted in the application.
+Such an implementation may have performance issues as the program needs to rewrite the whole file with the modified workout list whenever a workout is deleted in the application.

 An alternative considered was to find the plan to be deleted in the resource file, and then